 The source of water is groundwater, which is not listed by the Montana Department of Environmental Quality (DEQ) on the CWAIC website.
-Adjacent surface water quality is not likely to be affected by the proposed well, as Rock Creek Drilling Inc, a licensed driller (license number WWC-300), has constructed the wells in accordance with the rules of the Board of Water Well Contractors.
+Adjacent surface water quality is not likely to be affected by the proposed well, as Troy Hauser of Red Tiger Drilling, a licensed driller (license number WWC-598), has constructed the well in accordance with the rules of the Board of Water Well Contractors.

-A June 27, 2025, search of the CWAIC website lists the nearby stretch of the Yellowstone River, from Reese Creek to Bridger Creek, as not assessed for agricultural, drinking water, and primary contact recreation uses and not fully supporting aquatic life.
-Impairments to aquatic life are suspected to result from alteration in stream-side or littoral vegetation covers and physical alterations to substrate habitat.
-The Yellowstone River was identified to be hydraulically connected to the proposed well diversions.
-A net depletion of 6 AF per year is expected but is not anticipated to impact surface water quality.
+A May 12, 2025, search of the CWAIC website lists the nearby stretch of the Yellowstone River, from the Yellowstone Park Boundary to Reese Creek, as fully supporting agricultural and primary contact recreation uses and not fully supporting aquatic life and drinking water uses.
+Impairments to aquatic life are suspected to result from elevated copper, lead, ammonia, and nitrate levels and sedimentation/siltation.
+Drinking water impairments are suspected to be caused by elevated arsenic levels.
+The Yellowstone River was identified to be hydraulically connected to the proposed well diversion.
+No net depletions are anticipated to result from the proposed use, and no significate impact to surface water quality is expected.